JWST Sees Red with First Pictures of Mars

-Up to now the James Webb Space Telescope (JWST) has impressed the astronomical world by taking images of the far-away Universe with unprecedented resolution and detail.
+Up to now the newest space telescope, JWST, has impressed the astronomical world by taking images of the far-away Universe with unprecedented resolution and detail.
 Recently, NASA has shifted its focus to our next-door neighbour Mars.

 Earth’s little brother is a rather photogenic fellow.
 It is observed by amateurs, public observatories, professional ground-based and space telescopes.
 Since 1964, there has been a constant trickle of probes, satellites, landers and rovers which explore the rust-covered world.
 While the robots send us close-ups from a familiar yet strange world, it’s worthwhile taking a look at the Red Planet with a telescope – even one in your back yard.

 For JWST the Mars observation proved to be a little blinding.
 The telescope is designed to look primarily at faint objects such as exoplanets as well as the first (and hence oldest) stars and galaxies in space.
 In order for them to be captured, the JWST is equipped with very sensitive instruments and collects as much light as possible.